-Yes, a spinal tap is safe; however, as with most tests, there are risks.
+Yes, a spinal tap is safe; however, as with most tests, there are a few minor risks.
 These include:

 - Headache.
 Approximately 10% of people develop a spinal headache (one that worsens when sitting or standing and is instantly relieved by lying down).

 - Infection.
 The risk of infection is extremely low.

 - Bloody tap.
 Occasionally, a small blood vessel is pierced during the procedure, causing a "bloody tap."
 No treatment is needed, but in some cases, the spinal tap will need to be repeated at a later date to get a "clear" sample.

 Call your doctor immediately if you notice any unusual drainage, including bloody discharge, or worsening pain symptoms.